raul23/learning-chinese/expressions.rst

    - Q and A refers to question and answer, respectively
    - use **nǐn** (您) for the polite form of a question
+   - use the question particle *ma* at the end of a Yes/No question

+      Nǐ hǎo ma (你好吗)? which translates to "How are you?"

 |